spydaz/AI_ZX81/README.md

 Also to be used to Parse English grammar to make abstract syntax trees.

-# Basic Program Langugae GRAMMAR
+# Basic Program Langugae Grammar

 BASIC FUNCTIONS